dotnet-foundation/projects/.github/ISSUE_TEMPLATE/application.md

 about: Creates a public issue to track your projects application to join the .NET Foundation.
 title: ''
-labels: 'project application'
+labels: project application
-assignees: clairernovotny, ChrisSfanos
+assignees: ChrisSfanos, sbwalker

 ---